nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-07-16-industries_for_small_business_growth.md

 ### 13. <a href="#13">Online Education</a>

-The global online education market is projected to reach [**$319.2 billion by 2025**](https://www.researchandmarkets.com/reports/4640962/online-education-market-global-industry), up from $187.9 billion in 2019.
+The e-education market had a valuation of [**$399.3 billion in 2022**](https://www.gminsights.com/industry-analysis/elearning-market-size), and is projected to grow at a CAGR of 14% between 2022 and 2032.

 ### 14. <a href="#14">Renewable Energy</a>